Sydney-Whalen/SW_Portfolio/README.md

     <p>
         I am an undergraduate student within the Simmons University engineering dual-degree program.
         My academic interests sit at the intersection of STEM, sociology, and policy making.
-I'm passionate about using data science as a tool to advance research in behavioral studies.
+I'm passionate about using data science as a tool to advance research in people centered fields.
     </p>

 <div class="skills-list">
 ##Technical Skills
         <li>Python</li>
         <li>R</li>
         <li>LaTeX</li>